 - MBIE’s new experimental statistical series – the housing affordability measure.

 The market indicators are for each urban area and territorial authority, and in some cases also by ward and area unit.
 The dashboard information will be updated quarterly.

 The table below outlines guidance products under development.
 It will be updated as new information becomes available.

 Monitoring market indicators

-For Policy PB7, guidance on how to interpret and use indicators of price efficiency and competition to inform appropriate responses.
+Guidance on how to interpret and use indicators of price efficiency and competition to inform appropriate responses.

-The data, indicators, and guidance on how to interpret and respond to the information from the indicators is being informed by the report: Signals of Under-Capacity: the practicalities of monitoring price signals under the National Policy Statement of Urban Development Capacity.
+The data, indicators, and guidance on how to interpret and respond to the information from the indicators is being informed by the report:

 The requirements for monitoring market indicators are outlined in policies PB6 and PB7 of the NPS-UDC.

 Local authorities with high or medium urban growth are required to monitor a range of indicators quarterly, starting within six months (1 June 2017) of the NPS-UDC coming into effect.

 They should start using the PB7 indicators by the end of 2017.